These are the projects currently taking place at eSpace and within the student associations for Autumn 2024.

 Type of Project: Internship or Master project, 1 student

-Duration: Depending on type and university
+Duration: ~4 months, depending on type and university

-Submission of final report: TBD in June 2024
+Submission of final report: TBD in January 2025

 Final Presentation: TBD

+Recommended: This project is suitable for a student interested in the space industry, launcher design, and environmental impacts mitigations.
 Prior knowledge of systems engineering, design in any engineering topic is a plus.
 Knowledge or experience with Life Cycle Assessment and Eco Design is an asset, but not mandatory.

 CONTEXT